Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Introduction

 \textbf{Prompt-based and relabeling unlearning} remove information by altering prompts or inverting labels e.g.,~\cite{pawelczyk2023incontext, eldan2023whos}.
 Logit-level methods, such as~\cite{ji2024reversing}, first perform the opposite of unlearning and then apply logit differences for unlearning, which is time consuming.
 Selective logit adjustment~\cite{dong2024undial}, which uses a heuristic for token selection, is likewise unreliable.
 Although these techniques avoid heavy fine-tuning, they remain brittle: minor paraphrases or adversarial queries can still surface the suppressed knowledge, revealing limited robustness~\cite{patil2023sensitiveinformationdeletedllms}.

-All existing methods prioritize unlearning performance on the forget set.
-Overoptimization towards minimizing forget loss can disproportionately degrade model utility, which is challenging to recover given the extensive nature of retain sets.
-As shown in Figure \ref {fig:pareto-front}, even retraining the model on the retain data set does not achieve an extremely low loss on the forget set.
+Existing methods predominantly emphasize minimizing the loss on the forget set.
+Such over-optimization often causes disproportionate deterioration of general utility on the retain set, and the resulting performance gap is difficult to recover given the breadth and complexity of the retained data distribution.
+As shown in Figure \ref {fig:illustration}, even retraining the model on the retain data set does not achieve an extremely low loss on the forget set.
 This suggests that pushing the forget loss lower leads to overforgetting, which makes it easier for later attacks to relearn the forgotten data, since forgetting is not uniform~\cite{hu2025unlearningobfuscatingjoggingmemory}.
 Another benefit of our method is that it enables a dynamic approach towards handling conflicting gradients.
 That is, when optimizing two or more losses \cite{yao2023large}, it is likely that gradients will be conflicting and finding a shared descent direction can be extremely resource intensive for large scale LLMs \cite{pan2025multi}.
-However, the primal dual algorithm naturally adjusts the linear combination such that if the retain loss is below our desired threshold, its conflicting dynamic with the forgetting loss could be completely ignored.
-The dynamicaly changing $\lambda$ would promptly shift attention back to the retention loss if the loss exceeds the user-defined threshold.
+However, the primal dual algorithm naturally adjusts the linear combination such that if the retention loss is below our desired threshold, its conflicting dynamic with the forgetting loss could be completely ignored.
+The dynamically changing regularization would promptly shift attention back to the retention loss if the loss exceeds the user-defined threshold.
 This approach allows the model to unlearn the forget set while remaining as close as possible to the original model in utility.